Girdle: Christian usage

 By the 8th century AD, the girdle became established as a liturgical vestment "in the strict sense of the word."
+In 800 AD, the girdle began to be worn by Christian deacons in the Eastern Church.

 Although the general word "cincture" is sometimes used as a synonym for the girdle, liturgical manuals distinguish between the two, as the "girdle is a long cord or rope while the cincture is a wide sash.
 Generally an alb is closed with a girdle, an Anglican-style double-breasted cassock is closed with a cincture, and a Roman cassock is closed with either one."

 In the medieval and early modern period there are also accounts of girdles being used as a mnemonic.
 These would be tied or decorated with bead so that, like a rosary, each notch would remind the wearer of a particular psalm or book.
+The girdle, in the 8th or 9th century, was said to resemble an ancient Levitical Jewish vestment, and in that era, was not visible.